JacksonPeoples/CarCounting/README.md

 Traditionally, this data has been collected using magnetic or piezo-sensors (the strips you drive over),  or human surveyors either in person or via video [[1]](#1).
 And while computer vision techniques have been applied to this domain, it's often via surveilance cameras.
 While this is useful for collecting data at a specific instersection or on a certain block, it doesn't give always give a clear picture of how traffic moves around a neighborhood or even a city.

 ## Possible Solutions
 As recently as 1999 the best resolution available commercially in satellite imagery was 80 cm GSD (the length of one pixel represents 80 cm).
 Not ideal for tracking traffic patterns.
-However, resolution and refresh rate (due to amount of satellites in orbit) have rapidly increased, making
+However, resolution and refresh rate (due to amount of satellites in orbit) have rapidly increased, making traffic monitoring from aerial imagery and/or space more feasible.
+The best resolution commercially available at the moment is 30cm, however, space startup [Albedo](https://spacenews.com/introducing-albedo/) promises to make *10cm imagery* available in the near future.

 ## The Data
+I used the COWC (cars overhead with context) dataset produced by Lawrence Livermore National Laboratory.
+The dataset consists of aerial imagery at 15cm GSD taken over six distinct regions.
+In total, there are 32,716 unique annotated cars.
+Below is an example image:
 ![large_sample](https://github.com/JacksonPeoples/CarCounting/blob/master/PICSforREADME/large_example.jpg)
 ## Pre-processing
 Luckily, when it comes to aerial imagery, many standard techniques for data augmentation are unnecessary: